How to Make a 3D Blood-Soaked Skull Decoration for Halloween

-This is the 3D skull with blood and cobwebs that I made this with a picture frame, which had a mirror in it that had broken.
+This is the 3D skull with blood and cobwebs that I made with a picture frame.
+It had a mirror in it that had broken.
 It is surprisingly easy to make and is very effective either indoors or in the front yard as part of your Halloween display.
-I show you how to make this with my own photos and step-by-step guide.
+I show you how to make this with my own photos and step-by-step instructions.

 - Picture frame with wooden back

 - PVA glue

 - Paint thinner